Kiran-Rao/kiran-rao.github.io/docs/unpublished/2022-04-13-zero-downtime-migrations.md

 );
 ```

-We also have an API that can run the following CRUD operations against the database:
+We also have an API that can run the following CRUD operations against the table:

 ```sql
 -- Create